Need to talk? Call 1800 882 436.

 Symptoms of an intrauterine infection include:

-• fever — especially after your waters break, or during labour
+• fever (a temperature of 38°C or higher), especially after your waters break or during labour

 • pain in your uterus

-• vaginal discharge with an unpleasant smell or a green or yellow colour
+• vaginal discharge with an unpleasant smell or unusual colour

-An intrauterine infection may start with mild, vague symptoms, but it can get worse quickly and make you and your baby very sick.
+An intrauterine infection may start with mild symptoms, but it can get worse quickly.

 What can happen if I get an intrauterine infection?

-An intrauterine infection can lead to you and your baby having complications.
+An intrauterine infection can cause complications for you and your baby.

 What causes an intrauterine infection?

-Intrauterine infections are usually caused by bacteria from your vagina that move up into the uterus.
-This is most likely to occur after your waters break.
-When the protective sac around your baby tears, it allows bacteria to get in from outside.
+Intrauterine infections are usually caused by bacteria from your vagina moving into your uterus.
+This is most likely to happen after your waters break because the torn amniotic sac allows bacteria to enter your uterus.

-There may be several types of bacteria involved.
-Bacteria that can cause an intrauterine infection include:
+Types of bacteria that can cause an intrauterine infection include:

 What can increase the risk of an intrauterine infection?

-Your risk of an intrauterine infection is also higher if:
+You have a higher risk of getting an intrauterine infection if:

 When should I see my doctor or midwife?

-Contact your doctor or midwife straight away if you think your waters have broken.
-They will examine you to see if this has happened and check that you and your baby are well.
+Contact your midwife, doctor or maternity care provider straight away if you think your waters have broken.
+They will examine you to check that you and your baby are well.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.